Table of Content

 Proofreading can be termed as a final stage of completing a written document.
 It is a practice in which an editor looks for those mistakes that are missed during the copyediting process.
 It is simply not guaranteed that an edited copy would not have any errors.
 We know how much workload editors can have during a day, causing them to miss crucial errors.

-To double-check the document, companies take additional services from a proofreader to finalize any document.
+To double-check the document, companies take additional services from a proofreader who understands the difference between copyediting and proofreading.
 Their primary responsibility includes looking into the format and find out any remaining typo errors.
 Not only that, but they have to make sure that the flow of the content is also right, giving a proper view of the objective.

-If you are looking to make your career in the writing field, you must need to understand the difference between a proofreader and editor.
+If you are looking to make your career in the writing field, you must need to understand the difference between copyediting vs proofreading.
 The process of proofreading simply does not mean to rewrite a document or change the tone.
 But, it requires you to check whether the readability of the document is fine or not.
 This can be done by resolving spelling mistakes, incorrect word usage and other similar stuff.

 Copyediting vs Proofreading